symfony/symfony-docs/http_client.rst

         ]
     ]);

-This option is available only when using ``CurlHttpClient``, other clients will ignore these options.

 .. note::

-    Some cURL options are impossible to override due of. e.g Thread Safety or existing options in ``$options`` configuration which will set given attributes internally.
-An exception will be thrown while overriding them.
+    Some cURL options are impossible to override (e.g. because of thread safety) and you'll get an exception when trying to override them.

 HTTP/2 Support
 ~~~~~~~~~~~~~~